ember-learn/cli-guides/guides/advanced-use/blueprints.md

 ### Index.js

-Overriding the blueprint hooks allows for implementing custom installation and uninstallation behavior.
+Overriding the blueprint hooks allows for implementing custom installation and uninstall behavior.
 The blueprint's description and command options are also defined in the `index` file.

 For example, `ember help generate foo` would show